andrasq/node-qrusage/Readme.md

 qrusage
 =======

-quicker getrusage() binding to return process resource usage
+fast getrusage() binding to return process resource usage

-Returns the resource usage metrics tracked by the system for the current process or for its completed child processes.
+binding to the unix getrusage(2) system call.
+Returns the resource usage metrics tracked by the operating system for the current process, or for its completed child processes.
 Very low overhead, runs over 400,000 calls / second.

 ### Installation